All about the UNESCO heritage sites in the UAE

 Sir Bu Nair Island

-Can I visit UNESCO heritage sites in the UAE?
+Can tourists visit UNESCO sites in the UAE?

 What are the historical areas in Dubai?